Today, we’re talking about our Memoria Press homeschool plan for third grade.

 Memoria Press Homeschool – Literature for Third Grade

-For third grade, we’re moving into the deep, not wide approach with literature that I love.
+We’re moving into the deep, not wide approach with literature that I love for third grade.
 During the course of the year, we will study three novels.
 This slower, more methodical approach is a breath of fresh air to me, even as an avid reader.
 We get to know the characters and these books become like family friends.
 Even though this will be my third time going back through these selections, I’m anticipating this with joy.
 Maeve has already listened to Charlotte’s Web and The Moffats, but Farmer Boy will be brand new to her.

 Third Grade Homeschool – The Extra-Curriculars